Updated: May 2026

 GO Train and Getting to Toronto

-Niagara Falls has its own GO Train station, making it one of two Niagara communities with direct weekday rail service to Union Station.
-GO Transit launched year-round weekday service in January 2025.
+Niagara Falls has its own GO Train station, making it one of two Niagara communities with direct year-round weekday rail service to Toronto’s Union Station, alongside St Catharines.
+Notably, service launched as a permanent year-round arrangement in January 2025 after years of seasonal-only operation.
+Specifically, three return trips run on weekdays and four on weekends.
 The fare from Niagara Falls to Union Station is $19.80 with a PRESTO card.
-Three return trips run on weekdays and five on weekends.
-For hybrid workers commuting to Toronto two or three days per week, this changes the financial and lifestyle calculation for living in Niagara Falls considerably.
+The direct trip from Niagara Falls GO to Union Station takes approximately two hours based on the current Metrolinx Route 12 schedule; always verify current times at gotransit.com before planning a commute.
+As a result, for hybrid commuters working in Toronto two or three days per week, this changes the financial and lifestyle calculation considerably.

 Who Niagara Falls Suits Best

 Niagara Falls real estate suits buyers who prioritize value per square foot over urban lifestyle amenities.
-Buyers who want even lower prices should also look at our Welland and Thorold guide.
-The buyer profile we see most often is a family or empty-nester couple from the GTA who want a detached home with a real yard, strong schools, and a lower mortgage, without needing a walkable downtown or arts scene nearby.
+In many cases, the buyer profile we see most often is a family or empty-nester couple from the GTA who want a detached home with a real yard, access to established schools, and a lower mortgage, without needing a walkable downtown or arts scene nearby.

-Hybrid commuters who need occasional Toronto access will appreciate the GO Train station.
-Buyers with no commute requirement can treat the QEW as a weekend connection to the GTA rather than a daily necessity.
+Hybrid commuters needing occasional Toronto access will appreciate the GO Train station.
+By contrast, buyers with no commute requirement can treat the QEW as a weekend connection to the GTA rather than a daily necessity.
+In short, Niagara Falls occupies a useful middle ground: more residential character than Welland or Thorold, more value per dollar than St Catharines.

 Honest Trade-offs